 James Baxter is a well-renowned British character animator based in the UK.
-James worked for Walt Disney Animation Studios from 1988 into the nineties as a supervising animator on Belle in Beauty and the Beast, Rafiki in The Lion King and Ouasimodo in The Hunchback of Notre Dame, After working at DreamWorks and setting up his own company, James returned to the Disney studios. this time to work as an animator on the live action Mary Poppins Returns, winning a 2019 Annie award for Character Animation Animation drawing on page 13.
+James worked for Walt Disney Animation Studios from 1988 into the nineties as a supervising animator on Belle in Beauty and the Beast, Rafiki in The Lion King and Quasimodo in The Hunchback of Notre Dame.
+After working at DreamWorks and setting up his own company, James returned to the Disney studios, this time to work as an animator on the live action Mary Poppins Returns, winning a 2019 Annie award for Character Animation.